 What will the project aim to achieve?

-We are working with 5 schools across London:
+We worked with 5 schools across London:

 East London Arts and Music – ‘Think before you Speak’ – Controversial Podcasts!